 The solution is clear and easy to implement, but we have too many fearful hesitant people trying to protect the status quo in education.
 Ironically, teachers jobs wouldn’t be in danger at all if structuralists would stop being so fearful and protective, and just amend the format.
 Good teachers would be lauded as heroes under a correctly designed system.

 Do you want to see the United States zoom to the top of global charts academically?
-(We currently only rank near the bottom 25th against the 30 industrialized nations at last comparison.)
+(According to the 2021 World Population Review multiple sources rank us as 27th against the 65 industrialized nations academically.)
 We must stop teaching our children to bounce from one subject to another every forty-five minutes.
 Is it any wonder why we have to re-teach concepts year after year before we can add new ones?
-It’s that simple.
-Everyone knows inundation is the most effective way to learn.
+Focus is the missing component.
+Inundation is the most effective way to learn.
 If you want to learn a language do you only spend a few minutes a day on it?
 Of course not.
 Yet we do just that in our classrooms.

 We all know inundation is the most effective way to learn.
 Summer school is a good example of how this works.
 Kids who have trouble passing a class during the year (when it’s doled out in forty-five minute increments) pass it with flying colors when they study it for four hours over a three week period.
 Well-run Montessori schools are another example of allowing a child to explore a subject as long as he needs.

-We live in the computer age.
-There is absolutely no reason why individualized instruction and evaluation isn’t the norm.
+With computers there is absolutely no reason why individualized instruction and evaluation isn’t the norm.
 It would foster self-motivation and competition.
 (Two ideas which are not mutually exclusive regardless of what you may have been told.)
 By the end of ninth grade students would have enough of a broad classical background to begin focusing on their strengths and talents and pursuing interest areas in more depth.
-It is extremely frustrating to see that we scarcely allow them to do that in college.
+It is extremely frustrating that we scarcely allow them to do that in college.

 Let’s face facts, this is a specialized global economy.
 If a sixteen year old in high school is jazzed about chemistry, there is no reason why he isn’t taking more labs so he can explore this interest.
 IMO, at least half the day should be devoted to interest area exploration.

-As it is, Socrates would laugh himself back into the grave if he woke up and saw the resources being dumped into education in this country and the ineffectual way they are being used.
+Socrates would laugh himself back into the grave if he woke up and saw the resources being dumped into education in the U.S. and the ineffectual way they are being used.
 I have much more to say on this.
 As you can see, education reform is an issue I feel passionately about.